 January is divorce month for divorce lawyers!!!
-With attorneys’ rates being 250 – 1000/hour, how can anyone afford divorces these days?
+With attorneys’ rates being $350 -$1,000/hour, how can anyone afford divorces these days?

 Without further ado, my tips for keeping your divorce affordable.

-- Hire a therapist.
 You may have many disagreements and emotional battles with yourself, or your spouse.
+You may feel like a victim.
 Although these may seem like issues you bring up to your attorney, sometimes they are more appropriately (and affordably) treated if directed to a therapist.

 Stop fighting for “what’s fair”.

 Your spouse has a different idea of “what is fair”.
 Your neighbor and friend who went through a divorce is in a much different situation that you.
 She may be getting $50,000 a month in spousal support with no children.
 You may have several dogs and stay in the house.

 Stop thinking the law will protect you in a divorce.